focus-trap/focus-trap-react/README.md

 Type: `Array of HTMLElement`, optional

-If passed in, these elements will be used as the boundaries for the focus-trap, instead of the child.
-These get passed as arguments to focus-trap's updateContainerElements method.
+If passed in, these elements will be used as the boundaries for the focus-trap, __instead of the child__.
+These get passed as arguments to `focus-trap`'s `updateContainerElements()` method.

+> Note that when you use `containerElements`, the need for a child is eliminated as the child is __always__ ignored when the prop is specified, even if the prop is `[]` (an empty array).
+Also note that if the refs you're putting into the array like `containerElements={[ref1.current, ref2.current]}` and one or both refs aren't resolved yet, resulting in `[null, null]` for example, the trap will not get created.
+The array must contain at least one `HTMLElement` in order for the trap to get updated.

+If `containerElements` is subsequently updated (i.e. after the trap has been created) to an empty array (or an array of falsy values like `[null, null]`), the trap will still be active, but the TAB key will do nothing because the trap will not contain any tabbable groups of nodes.
+At this point, the trap can either be deactivated manually or by unmounting, or an updated set of elements can be given to `containerElements` to resume use of the TAB key.

 ## Contributing